The Ultimate In Birding Tours

 The Georgian Military Highway, which we shall explore as it winds its way across the highest mountain range in Europe (yes, Europe ends here!), was first built to facilitate troop movements, but it now provides visiting birders with access to some of the most spectacular mountain country on earth.

 At this time of year, migrant birds use the broad Tergi valley to cross the Caucasus and we should see a good selection of species.
-Many raptors use the route to access breeding ranges further north and among these, the star attraction is the Levant Sparrowhawk, which we have a very good chance of encountering.
+Many raptors use the route to access breeding ranges further north and among these, the star attraction is the Levant Sparrowhawk, which we have a good chance of encountering.

 The mere mention of the name Cyprus conjures up images of warm sunshine, classical ruins overlooking an azure sea and villages of whitewashed houses with red terracotta roofs.
 Cyprus never disappoints the visitor and for the birdwatcher, it offers some of the most enjoyable birding in the Mediterranean.

 Spring arrives early in Cyprus and at this season ‘Aphrodite’s Isle’ will be at its freshest and best as we explore this varied island.
-Cyprus boasts three very exciting specialities, the recently split Cyprus Scops Owl (which is probably an endemic resident), Cyprus Warbler (some of which leave the island to winter in the Middle East) and Cyprus Wheatear (which breeds only on Cyprus but winters in northeast Africa, and which is a bird very hard to see away from the island).
-Other birds of particular interest include Black Francolin, Masked Shrike, Black-headed Bunting and the restricted-range Cretzschmar’s Bunting.
+Cyprus boasts three very exciting specialities, the recently split Cyprus Scops Owl (which is probably an endemic resident), Cyprus Warbler (some of which leave the island to winter in the Middle East) and Cyprus Wheatear (which breeds only on Cyprus but winters in Northeast Africa, and which is a bird very hard to see away from the island).
+Other birds of particular interest include Black Francolin, Masked Shrike, Black-headed Bunting and the range-restricted Cretzschmar’s Bunting.
 Throughout Cyprus’s long history, as Greeks, Romans, Ottoman Turks, Crusaders, Venetians and the British successively battled for control of the island, the spring and autumn migrations continued unabated.

-We will be based throughout our stay in the Kyrenia (or Girne) area, strategically positioned on the north coast.
+We will be based throughout our stay in the Girne area, strategically positioned on the north coast.
 The sheer pleasure of watching birds in the Mediterranean spring sunshine, when the air is permeated with the scent of aromatic herbs, the attractive landscapes are enlivened by wildflowers and birdsong, and there is the constant promise of some new migrant just around the corner, make this a most enjoyable and rewarding island to visit.

 Southern Turkey in the springtime offers some of the most exciting birding in the ‘Western Palearctic’ (the zoogeographer’s term for the avifaunal sub-region encompassing Europe, North Africa and Southwestern Asia).
 Here is some of Turkey’s finest scenery, some of its most hospitable people and undoubtedly some of its best birding.
 In no other region in the Western Palearctic can one see such a range of environments from semi-desert to dense forest, from high steppe to Mediterranean maquis, from saline lagoons to volcanoes, from marshes to snow-capped peaks, from cotton fields to alpine meadows, and from mud-walled villages to modern cities.
 This diversity explains Southern Turkey’s extraordinary avian riches, which include a host of specialities.